mkdecisiondev/devdocs/aws/introduction-to-aws/mfa-setup/mfa-setup.md

 ![alt text](images/7.png)

 Click Finish.
 Congratulations.
 You've set up MFA on AWS!
-To verify, log out of AWS and log back in.
-Enter your credentials again, and you'll be directed to this page:
+Now, this is important: __YOU MUST LOG OUT__.
+If you do not do this, you will not have the permissions you need to continue.
+Log out, enter your credentials again, and you'll be directed to this page:

 ![alt text](images/8.png)